JPSC-PDRC-KEIO/jpscdocs_en/single/your_child_s.rst

 |mchoice|

+1. Because the burden of childcare and educational expenses will be heavy
-1. Because I don't want to get married
+2. Because we will need to get a larger house
-2. Because I consider my own life as more important
 3. Because I want to continue working
+4. Because I consider my own life as more important
-4. Because I consider mine and husband's lives as more important even I get married
+5. Because I consider mine and husband's lives as more important
-5. Because I don't like children
-6. Because the burden of childcare and educational expenses will be heavy
-7. Because I think it is not easy to bring up a child to be a full-fledged member of society
+6. Because I think it is not easy to bring up a child to be a full-fledged member of society
+7. Because I cannot expect that my husband will help me with childcare
+8. Because I am too weak physically to have a child
+9. Because I worry whether or not I will have a healthy child
+10. Because I don't like children
+11. Because I am simply satisfied having my daughter
+12. Because I am simply satisfied having my son
+13. Because I am satisfied with having my children.
-8. For other reasons (Please specify: _____________ )
+14. For other reasons (Please specify: _____________ )

-----> (Go to :numref:`Q{number} <level-of-education_s>`)
+　----> (Go to :numref:`Q{number} <level-of-education>`)

 .. _How-many-children_s: